zzaid17/biohack-2025/README.md

 # Summary

-This repository is a submission for BioHacks 2025, a two-day hackathon at the University of Calgary.
+This repository is contains the first-placed submission at BioHacks 2025, a two-day hackathon at the University of Calgary.

 Our group developed a data-driven tool that aims to simplify medical diagnoses by implementing a suite of machine learning models that can accurately analyze and interpret patient data for disease detection.
 The project is complete with a fully functional user-friendly interface that allows the user to input their symptoms and provide any other relevant information, returning a diagnosis based on our models' predictions.